Szynal/PoE-AHK/README.md

 Project is under development!!
 Some of the functionalities have been hacked and require intervention in the program code.
 In my spare time I will try to develop this script

+Program is used for educational purposes and I don't recommend using script for cheating.

 ## Preview Images: